bengfarrell/rgf-blog/content/blog/2010-11-29-london-in-october-2010-part-3-the-tower-of-london-london-bridge-city-soho-and-notting-hill.md

 ![](http://www.blastanova.com/photoalbum/Adventures/London%20Oct%202010/london451.JPG)

 Scott was, of course, wonderful company, and it was great to have both a food guide and old friend on the trip.
 I’m lucky to be surrounded with lots of fellow world-travellers in North Carolina, but it’s rare that I manage to see high school friends with similar viewpoints on the world, politics, and good places for dinner.
 In other words, London was awesome, and I could easily imagine myself jumping over for a weekend trip as easily as heading to DC or NYC if I’m in the mood for a big city escape.
 Unfortunately, it costs a bit more to fly 8 hours than to drive them.
 Sigh.

-If these three blogs full of London photos weren’t enough for you, view the whole set at our [photo website](http://www.blastanova.com/photoalbum/index.html?path=Adventures/London%20Oct%202010).